If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Blog

-Ingrown toenails can become painful if they are not treated properly.
-For more information about ingrown toenails, contact one of our podiatrists of Foot Health Center of Merrimack Valley.
+If you are a runner, wearing the right running shoe is essential.
+For more information, contact one of our podiatrists from Foot Health Center of Merrimack Valley.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our offices located in North Andover, and Tewksbury, MA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.